 💱 Currency Exchange Guide for Indians (2026)

 Whether you’re traveling abroad for tourism, study, business or relocation — managing foreign currency is one of the most important financial decisions Indian travelers make.
+Indian travellers have several options when exchanging foreign currency before travelling abroad.
+Choosing the right place to exchange money can help save on exchange fees and avoid poor rates.

 This guide explains: